-Does it matter what type of insurance you have on your car?
+Does it matter what type of car insurance you have after a car accident in Nevada?

 When you are in an accident that was not your fault, you might think that it doesn’t matter what type of insurance you have because the other driver caused the accident.

 While Nevada law requires every driver to be insured, many people in Nevada still do not carry insurance.
 According to a report from the Insurance Research Council, in 2011 the number of uninsured drivers in Nevada was about 13%, which is close to the national average.
 To make matters worse, many of the Nevada drivers who do carry insurance don’t have enough to cover a serious accident.

 The Importance of Insurance Policies After a Car Accident

 If you are in an accident and the other driver has no insurance or only minimal insurance, will you be covered?
 If you have purchased the optional uninsured/underinsured motorist coverage (UM/UIM) from your own insurance company, the answer is probably “yes.”
 This type of coverage can compensate you even if the other driver has little or no insurance, and even if you have an accident with a hit-and-run driver.
 One of first questions our vehicle injury attorneys will ask you at Koch and Brim is what type of insurance you have on your car.

 Many experts strongly recommend that every Nevada driver carry UM/UIM insurance on their car with the same limits as their liability coverage.
 The extra cost is relatively modest, and it provides you with and extra margin of protection if you are injured by an irresponsible driver.